phamquiluan/hfaw/README.md

 Top 5 root causes: ['emailservice_mem', 'recommendationservice_mem', 'cartservice_mem', 'checkoutservice_latency', 'cartservice_latency']
 ```

 A tutorial of using Multi-source BARO to diagnose failure using multi-source telemetry data (metrics, logs, and traces) is presented in [docs/multi-source-rca-demo.ipynb](docs/multi-source-rca-demo.ipynb).

+A tutorial of using BARO to diagnose code-level faults is presented in [docs/code-level-rca.ipynb](docs/code-level-rca.ipynb).

 ## Available Datasets